 Upon receipt of a law enforcement officer's report as described in the second preceding paragraph, the Registrar must enter into the Registrar's records the fact that the person's license or permit or nonresident operating privilege was suspended by the officer and the period of the suspension.
-The suspension is a Vehicle Implied Consent Law prohibited concentration suspension and the period is that of Vehicle Implied Consent Law prohibited concentration suspension.
+The suspension is a Vehicle Implied Consent Law prohibited concentration suspension (as described in "Vehicle Implied Consent Law suspensions," above, and the period is that of Vehicle Implied Consent Law prohibited concentration suspension.
 (R.C.
 4511.191(C).)